awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 You can use a duration of 1, 2, 3, 4, 5, or 6 hours\.
 The price that you pay depends on the specified duration\.
 To view the current prices for a 1\-hour duration or a 6\-hour duration, see [Spot Instance Prices](https://aws.amazon.com/ec2/spot/pricing/#Spot_Instance_Prices)\.
 You can use these prices to estimate the cost of the 2, 3, 4, and 5\-hour durations\.
 When a request with a duration is fulfilled, the price for your Spot Instance is fixed, and this price remains in effect until the instance terminates\.
 You are billed at this price for each hour or partial hour that the instance is running\.
 A partial instance hour is billed to the nearest second\.

-When you define a duration in your Spot request, the duration period for each Spot Instance starts as soon as the instance receives its instance ID\.
+When you define a duration in your Spot Instance request, the duration period for each Spot Instance starts as soon as the instance receives its instance ID\.
 The Spot Instance runs until you terminate it or the duration period ends\.
 At the end of the duration period, Amazon EC2 marks the Spot Instance for termination and provides a Spot Instance termination notice, which gives the instance a two\-minute warning before it terminates\.
 In rare situations, Spot blocks may be interrupted due to Amazon EC2 capacity needs\.
 In these cases, we provide a two\-minute warning before we terminate an instance, and you are not charged for the terminated instances even if you used them\.

 New accounts or accounts with no previous billing history with AWS are not eligible for Spot Instances with a defined duration \(also known as Spot blocks\)\.